fractal6/doc/docs/circle.en.md

 ### Coordinator

-A Coordinator role has the same rights of a Peer plus the following rights within its circle:
+A Coordinator role has the same rights of a Peer plus the following rights within its circle (the circle where the role is defined):

-* creation of roles and sub-circles.
-* publish mandate modifications.
+* invite members
 * change tension type.
 * edit tension labels.
 * edit tension assignees.
 * move tensions.
+* creation of roles and sub-circles.
+* edit circles and roles properties.
+* publish mandate modifications.

 ### Bot